MahShaaban/IntegratingDataBioc/README.md

 line.
 Then we will use a technique find out the aggregate functions of the factors on their individual (inducer or repressor) and common targets (cooperative or competitive).
-The first half of the workshop would be dedicated to introduce the target package followed by walk through the workflow interactively in a live demo in the second half.
+The first half of the workshop would be dedicated to introduce the target package followed by a walk through the workflow interactively in a live demo in the second half.

 ## Pre-requisites